zamanianlab/wrmXpress/README.md

 4. Clone the wrmXpress repository from GitHub in the same folder.

+### Plate ID Naming Convention
+Labs can use any naming convention they prefer but the yaml and the plate  in `input/` and `metadata/` must share the same base name.
+Our lab typically uses the following naming convention: `YYYYMMDD-p##-XXX` whereby
+    - `YYYYMMDD` → date of experiment
+    - `p##` → plate number
+    - `XXX` → researcher initials (does not have to be 3 letters)
+So an example would be `20220527-p02-KTR`.
+Note that if your plate id uses an underscore followed by a number, that portion will be cut off.
+So for instance, `20251028-p01-LRN_35678` will convert to `20251028-p01-LRN`.

 5. Transfer the imaging data to `input`.
 If using a directory of images from wells of a multi-well plate, ensure the image directories are structured in the same was as the example datasets at this Zenodo repository: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7116648.svg)](https://doi.org/10.5281/zenodo.7116648).

 6. Transfer the metadata to `metadata`.
 A given experiment can have any amount of metadata CSVs, and each CSV should contain a single piece of metadata (i.e., strain.csv, species.csv, treatment.csv, conc.csv, etc.).
 CSVs should be structured to have the same shape as the multi-well plate (that is, A01 should be the top-left cell).